 Develop periodic check-ins to inform him/her of how the project is going and to give an update on what you have achieved.
 Regular check-ins mean that you never get to the end of a project or task only to realise you haven’t done what is expected.
 Regular open and communication channels put you in the position to course correct on an ongoing basis.

 The majority of us work with a boss and learning how to manage their expectations is a crucial part of designing a career that you love.
-Use the tips above to communicate in a way that works and is beneficial for both of you.
 Remember, if you don’t design a career that you love, somebody else will do it for you.
 And you may not like their version.